arqo123/speedgoose/README.md

 <!-- Known bugs -->
 ## :warning: Known bugs
-- They might be some problems with timings between events, but only when running server in cluster mode.
-Cache sync was done with redis Pub/Sub, but i'm not 100% sure if it will work in every case.
 - Let me know if there are any, I will resolve them fast as SpeedGoose is!
 <p align="right">(<a href="#top">back to top</a>)</p>